Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/exporting/readme.md

 * Triangulate - bool: Whether or not we triangulate faces in our geometry on export.
 This option does not affect the geometry in your scene permanently.
 * Clean and Normalize Weights - bool: Whether or not we remove vertex groups that have a weight value of 0.0 and ensure that all vertex groups add up to 1.0.
 * Use Edge Split - bool: Whether or not we automatically add an edge split modifier to all objects in the scene before export.
 While the modifier addition is permanent, the results from the modifier aren't and only affect the exported ASS.
 * Use Scene Export Settings - bool: Use the saved settings from the Blend file scene menu instead of the defaults for the export menu.
-Handy if you have a specific set of settings you don' want to have to apply each time you export.
+Handy if you have a specific set of settings you don't want to have to apply each time you export.

 ![](F.jpg "For your convenience")